maxinuss/projects/index.md

 ## Some challenges that I made...

-There is a list of challenges that I made in the last years.
+There is a list of challenges that I made in the last years:

 - PHP / Slim 3: https://github.com/maxinuss/test-planets
 - PHP / Slim 3: https://github.com/maxinuss/test-twitter